 Rachel Burrell, Director of Fernside, a centre for grieving children, believes that it is a myth that children bounce back from tragedies.
 Their grief is cyclical, coming and going amid intervals of play.
 Children whose parents have been murdered exhibit a wide range of behavioural and developmental problems.
 They may suffer from psychosomatic ailments, such as headaches, stomachaches, dizziness and uncontrollable trembling.
 They may be teased or avoided at school.
-Their self-esteem may plummet and also their trust in authority.
-There is also evidence to suggest that children who are directly exposed to violence are much more likely to commit violent acts as adults.
+Their self-esteem may plummet along with their trust in authority.